 Phosphorylation, "P: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP to ATP.
 On the other hand, the term phosphorylation is used generally in many different contexts, e.g. protein phosphorylation.
 This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol "P for the endergonic direction of phosphorylation ADP→ATP coupled to catabolic reactions, and likewise the symbol "P for the corresponding exergonic hydrolysis ATP→ADP (Fig. 2).
+We propose the symbol "P for the endergonic direction of phosphorylation ADP→ATP, and likewise the symbol "P for the corresponding exergonic hydrolysis ATP \rightarrow ADP (Fig. 2).
+A reaction is endergonic if the Gibbs energy change of the reaction is positive at constant temperature and pressure.
+Endergonic reactions cannot proceed spontaneously in the forward direction as defined.
+The endergonic reaction "P is coupled to exergonic catabolic reactions, such that the total Gibbs energy change is negative, i.e. exergy is dissipated.
 ATP synthase is the proton pump of the phosphorylation system (Fig. 1B).
-"P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), and phosphorylation of ADP catalysed by phosphoenylpyruvate carboxykinase, adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase (NDPK).
+"P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), and phosphorylation of ADP catalyzed by phosphoenylpyruvate carboxykinase, adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase (NDPK).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.
-In isolated mammalian mitochondria ATP production catalysed by adenylate kinase, 2ADP ↔ ATP + AMP, proceeds without fuel substrates in the presence of ADP (Kom-lódi and Tretter 2017).
+In isolated mammalian mitochondria ATP production catalyzed by adenylate kinase, $2ADP \leftrightarrow ATP + AMP$, proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017). $J{\text{NP}}/J{\text{O2}}$ (NP/O2) is two times the 'P/O' ratio of classical bioenergetics.
+The effective P/O_2 ratio is diminished by: (1) the proton leak across the inner mitochondrial membrane from low pH in the P-phase to high pH in the Nphase (P, positive; N, negative); (2) cycling of other cations; (3) proton slip of the proton pumps when a proton effectively is not pumped; and (4) electron leak in the univalent reduction of oxygen (O2; dioxygen) to superoxide anion radical (O2-).

 Fig. 2.
 The proton circuit and coupling in oxidative phosphorylation (OXPHOS).
 Oxygen flux, J{02} , is coupled to the phosphorylation of ADP to ATP, J{P} , by the proton pumps of the electron transfer system, ETS, pushing the outward proton flux, J{H+out} , and generating the output protonmotive force, F{H+} .
 ATP synthase is driven by the input protonmotive force, $-F{H+}$, and inward proton flux, J{H+in} , to phosphorylate ADP to ATP.
 2[H] indicates the reduced hydrogen equivalents of fuel substrates that provide the chemical input force, F{O2} [kJ/mol O_2], of the reaction with oxygen (molar Gibbs energy of reaction), typically in the range of -460 to -480 kJ/mol.
 The output force is given by the phosphorylation potential difference (ADP phosphorylated to ATP), F{P} , which varies in vivo ranging from about 48 to 62 kJ/mol under physiological conditions.
-Proton turnover, J{H+} , and ATP turnover, J{P} , proceed in the steady state at constant F{H+} , when $J{H+} = J{H+out} = J{H+in}$, and at constant F{P} , when $J{P} = J{P} = J{P}$.
-J{P}/J{02} (P/O2) is two times the 'P/O' ratio of classical bioenergetics.
-The effective P/O2 ratio is diminished by: (1) the proton leak across the inner mitochondrial membrane from low pH in the P-phase to high pH in the N-phase (P, positive; N, negative); (2) cycling of other cations; (3) proton slip of the proton pumps when a proton effectively is not pumped; and (4) electron leak in the univalent reduction of oxygen (O2; dioxygen) to superoxide anion radical (O2--).
+Fluxes, J_B , and forces, F_B , are expressed in either chemical units, [mol·s-1·L-1] and [J·mol-1] respectively, or electrical units, [C·s-1·L-1] and [J·C-1] respectively.
 Modified from Gnaiger (2014).